 It’s the horizontal relationship where we embrace our connection with other disciples and are an active part of a church in large & small contexts.
 We learn and grow with others in community, demonstrate the fruit of the Spirit, and live the Great Commandment (Matt.
 22:36-40) via selfless Christ-like behavior expressed through the “one-anothers” of Scripture.
 It is the daily work of sanctification (holiness) as we grow in the grace and knowledge of Jesus in mutual accountability.

 It is the outward relationships that express the Great Commission (Matt.
 28:18-20) as we minister practically to those with needs, love others as Jesus did, proclaim the good news of Christ, act with justice and mercy, teach, give, and are part of multiplying disciples.
 It means sacrificially engaging with time and resources locally and globally to bless our community, region, and world so we bring the kingdom of God to bear as the light of Christ by being the hands and feet of Jesus.

 We are convinced all three elements must be present in each individual life and in our ministries for growth to happen.
 One or two isn't sufficient.
 Doing these things doesn't mean you are a disciple, but doing these things is the gateway to growing as a disciple.
 Practically speaking, we recommend joining with a smaller group of people in what we call a Discipling Community (the primary point of connection and discipleship at First Alliance), participating regularly in a worship service, and seeking to serve others with the gospel of Jesus.

 How do we know you're growing as a disciple of Jesus Christ?
-When a disciple is in the Sweet Spot of Spiritual Growth, it is evidenced by the Core Competencies.
+When a disciple is in the Sweet Spot of Spiritual Growth, it is evidenced by the 7 Marks of a Healthy Disciple.